top of page

 Thank you Paul

-"Finally I can announce the publication of Sound of a Raven’s Wings beating.
-It is a love story really, of how interacting with Nature is a never ending source of wonder and creative responses to it.
+"The Sound of a Raven’s Wings beating is a love story really, of how interacting with Nature is a never ending source of wonder and creative responses to it.

 Visiting the same place every day, you become sensitive to the subtle changes, watching dramas unfold and die back.
 I could easily have painted so much more as there was so much material"